ryandeussing/jimhopper/_healing-and-happiness/finding-freedom.md

 Such undermining of our freedom not only includes being pushed by threats.
 It includes being pushed by rewards too – if those rewards are imposed from the outside rather than the rewards that naturally come from doing something positive.

 For example, consider rewarding children for reading books with a food they love, like pizza.
 The kids may read more books in the short term.
 But pizza really has nothing to do with reading.
-Expecting the pizza reward focuses children’s attention away from the natural excitement and joys of reading and gets them to see reading as <u>a way to get something else</u>.
+Expecting the pizza reward focuses children’s attention away from the natural excitement and joys of reading and gets them to see reading as *a way to get something else*.
 As many teachers have learned the hard way, such unnatural (and manipulative) rewards actually make children less likely to read in the future, and less likely to enjoy the pleasures that reading naturally brings.

-In the same way, we all know how it feels to do something because we are “supposed to” or feel like we “have to” – even if no one else is saying so.
+In the same way, we all know how it feels to do something because we are 'supposed to' or feel like we 'have to' – even if no one else is saying so.
 In cases like this, the pushing or demanding is coming from a voice in our head, or some sort of craving.
 Again, we don’t feel free, and that runs counter to our fundamental human need for freedom.

 That’s why so many New Year’s resolutions don’t go very far.
 It’s why so many plans to diet, exercise or quit a bad habit go down the drain.
-Even if it’s just a voice in our own head saying “you should,” we don’t feel free.
+Even if it’s just a voice in our own head saying 'you should,' we don’t feel free.
 So eventually we either (a) rebel against that demand or (b) keep complying with it but feel resentful or lifeless inside.

 And however we feel about doing things for rewards or because other controls are being imposed on us, lots of research has shown that if we’re doing something for such reasons, we learn less about what we’re doing and perform worse than if we’re doing it of our own freewill.
 Many studies have shown that when children and adults do something for a reward or because they’re going to be tested on it later – whether it’s reading, making art, or performing some job-related task – they learn less and perform worse than those who do the same thing because they want to, for their own reasons.

 In fact, when it comes to anything that requires thoughtfulness, reflection, creativity, concentration, or intuition, we do worse when we’re motivated by such freedom-robbing controls.
-(For more on this, see “Additional Reading…” at the bottom of this page.)
+(For more on this, see [Further Reading](#further-reading-science-on-freedom-and-well-being), below.)

 ## Rebellion vs. Compliance

 These are the two basic responses to the feeling of being controlled.
 Neither rebellion nor compliance is good for your body or your brain.

 When you’re rebelling, it may feel like you’re acting freely, but really you’re just responding to what you’re rebelling against.
-As long as you’re acting based on what – or who – you are <u>against</u> more than what you are <u>for</u>, you’re giving power to what you’re rebelling against and still being controlled to some extent.
+As long as you’re acting based on what – or who – you are *against* more than what you are <u>for</u>, you’re giving power to what you’re rebelling against and still being controlled to some extent.

 Also, we’ve all seen people rebel by conforming.
 That is, they think they’re acting on their own and not going along with what’s being imposed on them, but actually they’re caught up in conforming to the latest fashion, or something else, as the result of peer pressure.

 Consider the teenager who refuses to do homework or even go to school because he’s so angry that adults are telling him he has to (anger that’s rooted in the feeling that his freedom is being trampled).
-Consider the young person who smokes cigarettes, at least at first, not because he or she likes how it tastes or feels, but because friends are doing it and it’s a way of saying “F you” to adults.
+Consider the young person who smokes cigarettes, at least at first, not because he or she likes how it tastes or feels, but because friends are doing it and it’s a way of saying 'F you' to adults.

 > When you’re free, you feel real, not fake.